-For the Fall 2021 semester, parking on the UH Hilo campus will remain in "non-instructional day" status.
+For the Spring 2022 semester, parking on the UH Hilo campus will remain in "non-instructional day" status.
 This means that parking will not be restricted to zones or that a purchase of a permit is needed, with the exception of Housing parking zones.
 Housing will require a Housing parking permit which will be issued free of charge for this semester.
 There will also be no charge for visitor parking.

 Parking Enforcement will remain in place for rule violations, which include but are not limited to: parking in prohibited areas (on grassed areas not marked for parking, outside of marked stalls, medial strips, sidewalks, drive ways, fire lanes, ADA stalls, loading docks, etc.).

 In addition, Overnight Parking restrictions will also continue.
 Campus parking lots are closed from midnight until 6:00am, with the exception of Lanikaula and Zone 4 (near the old gym) which close 11:00pm to 6:00am, and Housing lots which do not close.
 Individuals needing after-hours parking must contact the UH Hilo Parking Office or Campus Security for overnight authorization.

 Lastly, the campus gates on Nowelo Street will continue to be closed from 10:00pm to 6:00am, 7 days a week.

 Welcome to the University of Hawaiʻi at Hilo campuses.
 Traffic and parking rules have been established to provide for the safety and general welfare of the University community.
 Campus parking procedures are summarized here.
 Copies of the complete rules are available at the Parking/Security Office, Auxiliary Services Building 300, Room 101.

 There are four parking categories as seen on the map:

 Parking permits/passes are required during the Spring and Fall semesters from 6:00am to 4:00pm class days, beginning and ending with the first and last day of instruction.